 Sendbird Desk works based on Sendbird Chat platform, which means the interactions between users are built and provided by Sendbird Chat.
 Your customers can request support through various ways, such as in-app chats from different OS platforms or social media like Facebook and Instagram, and we call them channels.
 When a customer requests support from a channel, it is delivered to an agent by admins or internal rules, and agents can handle the conversation in the Sendbird Dashboard.

 In Sendbird Desk, Ticket is a unit of customer’s inquiry.
 In other words, when a customer or agent starts a conversation, the corresponding ticket is also created.
 There are 5 types of ticket status that are changed according to the conversation progress.
 For example, when a conversation between customer and agent ends, the ticket status is also changed to closed.
 Admins who are an agent with additional privileges to manage overall dashboard settings can manage tickets by their status, creation date, assignees, and more.

-Desk related events are delivered to the Chat SDK's event delegates registered to your client app.
+Desk related events are delivered to the Chat SDK's event handlers registered to your client app.
 While the

-SBDMain instance in a client app is connected to Sendbird server, the event delegates receive callbacks from the server through
+SendBird instance in your client app is connected to Sendbird server, the event handlers receive callbacks from the server through